Home

 Hermès boosts its investments every year to expand its production capacity and satisfy its 16 métiers.

 The House ensures that it continually nurtures improvements in the gestures and savoir‑faire of its craftspeople.
-True to its commitments in terms of education and transmission, and to support the growth of its activities, Hermès opened the École Hermès des Savoir‑Faire in 2021, which has been rolled out in eight training schools in the regions.
-After the CAP in Leather Goods, the professional training certificate was extended this year to cutting and stitching.
-In 2022, the House also launched the École des artisans de la vente in Paris and is rolling out its training courses mainly for sales teams in Hermès stores around the world.
+True to its commitments in terms of education and transmission, and to support the growth of its activities, Hermès opened the École Hermès des Savoir‑Faire in 2021, which has been rolled out in 10 training schools in the regions, and delivers a CAP vocational qualification in leatherwork and a vocational training certificate which has been extended to cutting and stitching.
+In 2022, the House also launched the École des Artisans de la vente in Paris and is rolling out its training courses mainly for sales teams in Hermès stores around the world.

 The dynamics of an exclusive, omnichannel and multi-local distribution network

-The exclusive distribution network consists primarily of branches run by the Group around the Hermès brand.
-Each of the 294 stores across the world offers a personalised selection of objects, to exceed the specific expectations of customers and offer a distinct purchasing experience in each and every store.
+The exclusive distribution network consists primarily of branches run by the Group around the Hermès brand, which represent more than 92% of revenue.
+Each of the 293 stores across the world offers a personalised selection of objects, to exceed the specific expectations of customers and offer a distinct purchasing experience in each and every store.
 Each store is unique and enables its customers to explore and discover the most beautiful products, and extends the House’s lustre worldwide.

-The performance of e‑commerce is continuing to grow, alongside the physical network.
-For the past seven years, Hermès has made the strategic choice of ramping up online sales, with the successful rollout of its proprietary platform worldwide, the attraction and retention of new customers, and the development of services.
+The performance of e‑commerce has strengthened, alongside the physical network, with the successful launch of its proprietary platform worldwide, the attraction and retention of new customers, and the development of services.
 This strategy supports the House’s customers and accelerates the digitisation of uses.
 This digital flagship is designed like any Hermès store with its spirit of fantasy, authenticity and diversity.
 The windows, products, services and stories are gathered in a single virtual place.

 Customers are placed at the core of the omnichannel network, so as to best meet their expectations and offer them a unique experience.
 Around the world, Hermès stores are veritable “homes for Hermès objects”, each with its unique architecture, offering customers a unique experience, complementary to its website hermes.com.
 The House also hosts special occasions, revolving around events in the world, and dynamic and animated set designs.
 Its unique and responsible communication ensures that it stands out, while nurturing the link with its customers, by giving prominence to multi‑local expression.